NIRF rankings: IIT Madras remains India’s top-ranked institute for 5th time

 Eight IITs secured the top eight positions under the engineering category.
 IIT-Madras ranked the best institute in that category as well followed by IIT Delhi, IIT Bombay, IIT Kanpur, IIT Roorkee, IIT Kharagpur, IIT Guwahati, and IIT Hyderabad.
 The National Institutes of Technology in Tiruchirapalli and Jadavpur University ranked ninth and 10th in the category.

+IIT Roorkee improved its rank from sixth to fifth.
+IIT Kharagpur slipped to sixth place from the fifth last year.
+Jadavpur University replaced the National Institute of Technology Karnataka Surathkal in the top 10 engineering colleges.

-Indian Institute of Management (IIM) Ahmedabad has topped the management category followed by IIM Bengaluru, and IIM Kozhikode.
+Indian Institute of Management (IIM) Ahmedabad topped the management category followed by IIM Bengaluru and IIM Kozhikode.
+IIM Kozhikode was ranked fifth last year.
 IIT-Delhi and IIT-Bombay also made it to the top 10 in the management category.

 AIIMS Delhi topped the medical and Bengaluru’s National Law School of India University the law category followed by National Law School (Delhi).
 IIT-Kanpur topped the innovation category and Indian Agriculture Research Institute the agriculture and allied category.

+The National Institute of Pharmaceutical Education and Research (Hyderabad) has replaced Jamia Hamdard (New Delhi) as the top institute in pharmacy this year.

+IITs continued to remain top of the architecture category with IIT-Roorkee, IIT Calicut, and IIT Kharagpur emerging as the top three institutions.

-IIT-Madras director V Kamakoti said, “It gives me immense joy to share that IIT Madras has yet again emerged as a topper in the Overall and Engineering categories of the National Institute Rankings Framework 2023 conducted by the Union Ministry of Education.
-This is just a reinforcement of our efforts to be recognised as a global leader in research and education and it gives me pride that we are on track with the Strategic Plan outlined for IIT Madras.”
+IIT Madras director V Kamakoti said the top ranking of his institute is just a reinforcement of their efforts to be recognised as a global leader in research and education. “...it gives me pride that we are on track with the Strategic Plan outlined for IIT Madras.”

+IIM Ahmedabad director Bharat Bhasker said the recognition of the institute is a testament to its world-class education, and the cutting-edge research conducted by its faculty, which has a significant influence on business and public policy, and the efforts of their students.
+“This further strengthens our resolve to uphold high standards of excellence in every aspect of what we do and continue to contribute meaningfully to our nation’s growth.”